 Cash discounting and surcharging are just two ways merchants can reduce their overall business expenses and payment processing fees, but there are other options.

-If you’re interested in learning more about surcharging or other no-cost credit card processing solutions and how our payment suite can help you implement them, don’t hesitate to contact us at 855-872-6632 option 3 or sales@intellipay.com.
+If you’re interested in learning more about surcharging, other no-cost credit card processing solutions, or how our payment suite can help you reduce the time and costs associated with managing payments, call 855-872-6632 select option three or email sales@intellipay.com.